Kepler's Discovery of Planetary Asymmetry

 1. Carl Sagan, Cosmos, Macdonald & Co(Publishers)Ltd, Maxwell House, London EC2A 2EN, 1981, p 62.

-We owe the definition of symmetry to Hermann Weyl, which effectively is 'invariance under operation'.
+Symmetry was first defined by Hermann Weyl, and this definition effectively means 'invariance under operation'.
 Accordingly, a symmetry property of a system is one that remains invariant under an operation (sometimes called a transformation) performed on the system.
 Figure 1, below, is a schematic illustration of symmetry operation.

 As a special case, symmetry property can be the system itself; the simplest example of this case is the plane circle, as it remains unchanged if rotated arbitrarily about the perpendicular axis through its centre.
 Note that 'symmetry property' and 'operation' belong together, which means that each type of operation defines its own kind of symmetry.
 For example, everyday use of objects is a type of operation that leaves most of these objects approximately invariant, or constantly recognisable; hence, in everyday life symmetry objects of an approximate kind surround us.